compuphase/makedepend/readme.md

 * Let **makedepend** display the (platform-specific) list of predefined variables with the `-h -v` arguments (verbose help).
 * Replace the option `-Y` by `-I-`.
+* Add option `-L` as an alternative to using `vpath` and/or specifying full paths on the command line.
 * Let **makedepend** create the "makefile" with dependencies if it does not yet exist.
 * Read the `INCLUDE` environment variable on Microsoft Windows (instead of the